 Every part influences one’s individual life.
 By completing the wheel in all honesty and correcting it if needed, you find out what is going right and which parts may need more attention.
 The more extreme the number, the more improvement that category could use.

-When filling in the Wheel of Life, it does not matter where you begin or with which category.
+When filling in the Wheel of Life, it does not matter with which category you start.

 Steps to create a Wheel of Life

-To work well and considered, it is useful to follow the steps below:
+To obtain a helpful wheel of life assessment, it is useful to follow the steps below: